ampproject/amphtml/extensions/amp-experiment/amp-experiment.md

 # amp-experiment

-Conduct user experience experiments (such as A/B testing and multivariate testing) on an AMP document and collect corresponding data with <code>amp-pixel</code> or <code>amp-analytics</code>.
+Conduct user experience experiments (such as A/B testing and multivariate testing) on an AMP document and collect corresponding data with `amp-pixel` or `amp-analytics`.

 ## Behavior